martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 number of Cert-Extension structures is given by the 16-bit `Cert-Extension-Count` field, which MAY be zero.

+Servers MUST be able to recognize the "subjectAltName" extension ([RFC2459] section 4.2.1.7) at a minimum.
+Clients MUST always specify the desired origin using this extension, though other extensions MAY also be included.

 Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
-If the sender has included a non-empty certificate_extensions list, the certificate MUST contain all of the specified extension OIDs that the recipient recognizes.
+If the sender has included a non-empty Cert-Extensions list, the certificate MUST contain all of the specified extension OIDs that the recipient recognizes.
 For each extension OID recognized by the recipient, all of the specified values MUST be present in the certificate (but the certificate MAY have other values as well).
 However, the recipient MUST ignore and skip any unrecognized certificate extension OIDs.

 PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
 Depending on the type, matching certificate